Joy - Psychology of Joy

 Summarizing the important theoretical proposals of the appraisal structure of joy, we have seen that joy results from construals of: an intentional good object that is ‘unowed’, something that one has been longing for, something that indicates we have been blessed or favored, something that indicates a turning of fortune, and that life is working out well and that life is being well lived.
 (Page 3).

 In the SCOPES model, Joy as a state is a component in the Emotional (E) dimension of human functioning.
-As a disposition, joy aspects of joy include cognition (C), emotion (E), and Observable behavior patterns (O).
+Aspects of joy include cognition (C), emotion (E), and Observable behavior patterns (O) along with a physical substrate (P) and situated in a social context (S).
 See Sutton (2021).

 Like other variables such as anger and forgiveness, joy may be considered as either a mood / emotional state or a disposition / personality trait.